spacestation13/DMByExample/src/procs/returns.md

 			return "bad!"
 ```

-There also exists a special variable for each proc called the 'dot variable'.
+There also exists a special variable for each proc called the 'dot variable', accessed via the `.` symbol.
-What’s special about the dot variable is that it is automatically returned (as in the `return` statement) at the end of a proc, provided the proc does not already manually return (e.g. `return x`)
+What’s special about the dot variable is that it is automatically `return`ed at the end of a proc, provided the proc does not already manually return (e.g. `return x`)

 To re-code the above more tersely:
 ```dm